hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 * [Time series Q&A][19]
   * Methods and code to deal with missing data
   * How to use Granger Causality test to know if one Time Series is helpful in forecasting another
+* [Time series intro][20]
+  * Cross correlation: checks whether 2 ts are corrlated with each other.
+I like the idea of using it in stock, cuz if one tend to drop, the highly correlated one might also drop
+    * [Python calculate cross correlation with lag][21], check the highest vote below